TLCFEM/suanPan-Manual/docs/Tutorial/Obtain.md

 ## Execute Program

 By default, the `AVX` support is turned on to utilize CPU capability.
 For CPUs that do not support `AVX`, the application **cannot** be successfully executed.
-Users can either compile the program by themselves or request a specific version by file an issue.
+Users can either compile the program by themselves or request a specific version by filing an issue.
 Processors that do not support `AVX` may be too old to perform HPC based simulations.

 The parallelization is enabled mostly by the `TBB` library.
 If the program is compiled with **SUANPAN_MT** macro, parallelization is used by default.
 The **OpenMP** is enabled in several parts of the program, users can set environment variable **OMP_NUM_THREADS** to enable some **OpenMP** based parallelization.
 To do so, users can, for example in Windows, use the following command.